dltk-ai/qubitai-dltk/docs/source/conversation/index.rst

     speech_to_text_reponse = client.speech_to_text(audio_path)
     print(speech_to_text_reponse)

 **Output**

 .. code-block:: JSON

     {
-      'google': {'transcript': 'the stale smell of old beer lingers it takes heat to bring out the odor a cold dip restores health and zest a salt pickle taste fine with ham tacos al pastor are my favorite a zestful food is the hot cross bun'}
+      "google": {"transcript": "the stale smell of old beer lingers it takes heat to bring out the odor a cold dip restores health and zest a salt pickle taste fine with ham tacos al pastor are my favorite a zestful food is the hot cross bun"}
     }